-In the letter we recommend the revision to be based on the Commission's proposal and suggest only a few amendments agreed by the social partners.
+In the letter we recommend the revision to be based on the Commissions proposal and suggest only a few amendments agreed by the social partners.

-Even if most of the proposed items goes into what the Trade Unions were asking for, we find the Commission's proposal as balanced as one can expect.
+Even if most of the proposed items goes into what the Trade Unions were asking for and therefore reinforce obligations on companies, we find the Commissions proposal as balanced as one can expect.
 We hope that the Council and the European Parliament will refrain from upsetting this balance and by doing so, entering into a fierce political discussion.
 This would have as consequence long delays and would leave companies and their workers in uncertainties.